 Thank you for honouring my work in environmental and wildlife conservation at this year's award for Science and Technology!

 I dedicate this award to the late Mr. Subaraj Rajathurai, who was one of Singapore's greatest nature warriors and my inspiration.

 Aug 2019 | 2019 Conservationist Award - American Society of Primatologists

-This award provides recognition and financial support for students and early career investigators from habitat countries who demonstrate potential for making significant and continuing contributions to primate conservation.
+This award provides recognition for students and early career investigators from habitat countries who demonstrate potential for making significant and continuing contributions to primate conservation.

 Thank you American Society of Primatologists for the huge honour!

 May 2018 | Appointed as President of Jane Goodall Institute (Singapore)